New Patients (479) 323-3011

 TMJ Treatment Rogers, AR

-TMJ, short for temporomandibular joint, is the common term used to describe a chronic pain condition often associated with a misalignment or malfunction in the jaw joint.
-While there is no one cause or treatment for TMJ good diagnostics and analysis of the bite can allow for more precise treatment options and lasting results that address underlying oral health-related issues.
+TMJ, short for temporomandibular joint, is the common term to describe a chronic pain condition often associated with a misalignment or malfunction in the jaw joint.
+While there is no one cause or treatment for TMJ, good diagnostics and analysis of the bite can allow for more precise treatment options and lasting results that address underlying oral health-related issues.
 Dr. Heather Adams offers TMJ treatment in Rogers, AR for patients suffering from TMJ symptoms.
 This restorative dentistry service will help you find relief from your TMJ headaches and other painful symptoms.

 TMJ treatment in Rogers, AR